 (1) How many times a word is used – a page with more than one instance of the word “laptop” could indicate the page is relevant to “laptop computers.”

-(2) How prominent a word is on a page – Like the use of that word “laptop” further confirming its importance in the content of the web page if it appears in the header of the page.
+(2) How prominent a word is on a page – Like using that word “laptop,” further confirming its importance in the content of the web page if it appears in the header of the page.

-(3) How important the word is, on a page compared to other pages on the site such as how often is it linked to from other pages on the same domain compared to others.
+(3) How important the word is on a page compared to other pages on the site, such as how often it is linked to other pages on the same domain compared to others.

-This kind of page data may be seen as being outside the webmaster’s control that may indicate relevance, authority, popularity, or importance when it comes to the certain subject matter or a specific query.
+This kind of page data may be seen as being outside the webmaster’s control that may indicate relevance, authority, popularity, or importance to a certain subject matter or a specific query.